Until 2 weeks ago, investing seemed plain boring. Not for me. No thank you.

 Are you making any efforts to monitor your personal finances?

 For me, this was a no. I found the idea of counting my spending irritating, if not overwhelming.
 It felt like counting calories, which only makes me more anxious about my consumption.

 Having reasonable control over your personal finances should come before investing.
 It’s difficult to spare money to invest if you can’t predict what next month’s bank balance will be.

-To reign your personal finances in (or just check-in on yourself), I recommend Mint.
+To reign your personal finances in (or just check-in on yourself), I recommend Hardbacon.
 It’s very well designed, and user-friendly.
-They suggest budgets, check your credit score, and most of all, it’s free!
+They help you set up a budget, build your own financial plan, and most of all, it’s free!

 What do you stand to gain from an investment?

 What’s to gain?
 More money, obviously.
 But frankly, I don’t want money to take over my life, either in excess or deficit.